-Year Company Founded: 2014 Company Headquarters: X Single location Carlsbad, California -------------------------- ------ ---
+Year Company Founded: 2014 Company Headquarters: Single location Carlsbad, California -------------------------- ------ ---

 Business / Industry Needs / Changes Airspace built their proprietary cloud-based TMSS called Package Tracker that provides client access to a broad range of booking and logistics management tools.
 In order to develop new applications, features and tools on the Package Tracker platform the company has identified professional development and cross-training as key components to achieve their goals.
 In addition, enhancement of software and programs on their TMSS will provide the company with the ability to create more efficient and streamlined systems to improve productivity by simplifying procedures through automation of many time-consuming internal processes.
-Furthermore, the company plans to expand into new markets by executing a targeted marketing strategy
+Furthermore, the company plans to expand into new markets by executing a targeted marketing strategy aligned with sales initiatives to currently serviced industries to increase their customer base.

 Need for Training: Airspace is committed to program training needed to enhance the company's TMSS.
 This training is critical in the understanding of workflow and ensuring production, logistics and financials are tied together.
+Computer Skills training will be delivered to Engineers focused on Python Programing Skills, React Platform Skills, Ruby-on-Rails, and GoLang software. together.
 Computer Skills training will be delivered to Engineers focused on Python Programing Skills, React Platform Skills, Ruby-on-Rails, and GoLang software.
 Airspace is committed to enhance skills of all Administration and Operations Staff to effectively communicate with customers, improve negotiating skills, and increase problem solving skills.
 Training will provide staff the ability to fully understand how to utilize the Package Tracker platform, Microsoft Excel, and HR analytics.
-Thus, Business Skills and Computer Skills training will be delivered to Administration Staff and Operations Staff focused on Package Tracker. on Package Tracker, Microsoft Office and Sales & Marketing/Negotiation skills.
+Thus, Business Skills and Computer Skills training will be delivered to Administration Staff and Operations Staff focused on Package Tracker, Microsoft Office and Sales & Marketing/Negotiation skills.